RoganMurley/roganmurley.github.io/_posts/2025-11-01-career-dev-treasures.markdown

 # Management

-As an Individual Contributor you should understand how your manager thinks, and be good at management-shaped work.
+As a Staff+ engineer you should understand how your manager thinks, and be good at management-shaped work.

 - [High Output Management](https://www.amazon.co.uk/High-Output-Management-Andrew-Grove/dp/0679762884) by Andy Grove
   - The canonical engineering management text, a must read.